 The beautiful Compton Verney in Warwickshire is a wonderful place to say your ‘I dos’.
 The renowned art gallery is housed in a Grade II listed Georgian mansion, making it both a unique and historic wedding venue for your big day.

-If you want a wedding venue that has lots to offer other than just pretty spaces, then the historic Warwick Castle is the perfect backdrop.
+If you want a wedding venue that has more to offer other than just pretty spaces and an impressive façade, then the historic Warwick Castle is the perfect backdrop.

 Lavish events and royalty have been hosted at the castle for years, so getting married here means that you’ll become a part of its rich history.

 Alongside the grand surroundings, Warwick Castle also offers incredible food that is second to none and a variety of packages to suit your preferences.
-You may even get to witness a battle between knights in shining armour whilst you tuck into your wedding breakfast!
+Plus, you may even get to witness a battle between knights in shining armour whilst you tuck into your wedding breakfast!

 Renowned as one of England’s finest stately homes, Knebworth House has built up a seriously impressive guest list over the years – it includes the likes of Queen Elizabeth I, Charles Dickens and even Mick Jagger!

-Knebworth House was first inhabited in 1490 by the Lytton family who still, nineteen generations later, reside there.
+Knebworth House was first inhabited in 1490 by the Lytton family who still, a whopping nineteen generations later, reside there.

-The 16th Century barns provide a beautifully rustic setting for wedding parties and you could even opt for the Garden Gazebo if you’re having a summer celebration.
+The grand interiors provide the perfect setting for traditional weddings while the 16th Century barns make for a beautifully rustic setting for wedding parties.
+During the summer months you could even opt for the stunning Garden Gazebo.

 Don’t be put off by the unusual name of this quirky London venue, it’s actually a beautiful and highly historic setting for an unforgettable wedding.